 Preserving The Building

-The company started work in early April, 2019.
-Staging was set up and the first two stones where the critical cracks are located were removed to examine the condition of mortar behind them.
-Mr. Wathne visited the site, identifying twenty-one locations to be cored through the face stone and through the rubble backup stone without penetrating the interior face stone.
+The company started work on the tower base in April of 2019.
+Staging was set up and the first two stones, where highly visible and dangerous cracks were located, were removed to examine the condition of mortar behind them.
+The structural engineering survey identified twenty-one locations to be cored through the face stone and through the rubble backup stone without penetrating the interior face stone.

-Coring began on May 20.
-When coring is complete, stainless steel pins will be fabricated to the depth of each core, inserted and surrounded by pumped-in structural grout.
-The steel pins and grout will stabilize the mass of interior core stone, which is four feet thick at the tower base.
-After the structural grout is pumped in around the pins, a face piece of each numbered core will be fitted to plug the openings, then sealed with mortar which will be blended to match the face stone.
+When coring was completed, stainless steel pins were fabricated to the depth of each core, inserted and surrounded by pumped-in structural grout.
+The steel pins and grout have stabilized the mass of interior core stone, which is four feet thick at the tower base.
+After the structural grout was pumped in around the pins, a face piece of each numbered core was fitted to plug the openings, then sealed with mortar which was blended to match the historic mortar color.

 Follow us on Facebook to stay current with our work and coming events that you are making possible!

 Friends of the Stone Church and Hardwick Historical Society partner to save historic building

 GILBERTVILLE 2015 – Secretary of State William Galvin recently awarded a matching funds contract for $50,000 from the Massachusetts Preservation Projects Fund to the Hardwick Historical Society for emergency stabilization of the 1872 Trinitarian Congregational Church building in Gilbertville.

 Unheated for the last two years, the building now needs roof and other repairs.
 The contents include a historic Johnson & Son organ that was restored and celebrated by a community-based group called “Friends of the Gilbertville Organ,” carved interior woodwork, evocative stained glass windows and historic records related to Gilbertville history.
 Many of these features, notably the organ, are threatened by humidity and water leaking through the slate roof and through the hand-quarried walls and bell tower and under the foundation.